Answer all the questions

 Topic: Synonyms

-⭐ Approved means something that has been officially accepted, or confirmed as acceptable.
-It indicates that approval has been granted after review or consideration.
+Approved means something has been officially accepted or confirmed.
+It shows that permission has been granted after review or careful thought.

 Explanation: